Interstitial Cystitis/Painful Bladder Syndrome

 - PAIN - Can be in the abdominal, urethral or vaginal area.
 Pain is also frequently associated with sexual intercourse.

-Many PBS/IC patients find that their life revolves around knowing where the nearest toilet is.
+Many BPS/IC patients find that their life revolves around knowing where the nearest toilet is.
 Therefore, any trip away from home may require thought and planning.
-Some severe sufferers of PBS/IC can find themselves virtually housebound, which can lead to other problems such as social isolation and depression.
+Some severe sufferers of BPS/IC can find themselves virtually housebound, which can lead to other problems such as social isolation and depression.
 Severe tiredness can also occur if the sufferer has to get up repeatedly during the night.

 Bladder issues can be seen as ‘socially unacceptable' conditions, which are not often discussed in public.
 Some may feel isolated because of this.